 Mr. Ranere frequently lends his time and legal advice to local community organizations, including TiE Boston, a nonprofit association dedicated to fostering entrepreneurship, and More Than Words, a nonprofit social enterprise empowering high-risk young adults to take charge of their lives.

-- Charles River Systems – US$2.6 billion sale to State Street Corporation
+- Charles River Systems on its US$2.6 billion sale to State Street Corporation

-- Veracode – US$614 million sale to CA Technologies
+- Veracode on its US$614 million sale to CA Technologies

-- Zipcar – IPO and sale to Avis Budget Group
+- Zipcar on its IPO and sale to Avis Budget Group

 - The Echo Nest on its sale to Spotify (terms undisclosed)